 The Attorney General is also the legal advisor to the Governor and more than 200 state agencies, boards, commissions and institutions.
 He renders official opinions on the application of the law upon the written request of the Governor, members of the General Assembly, members of the judiciary, state officials, and local constitutional officers.

 The Office of the Attorney General is one of the largest law firms in the Commonwealth of Virginia.
-The office is organized into six legal Divisions: Executive and Administration; Civil Litigation; Commerce, Environment, and Technology; Health, Education, and Social Services; Public Safety and Enforcement; Transportation, Real Estate, and Construction.
-Each is headed by a deputy attorney general reporting directly to the chief deputy attorney general, an appointee of the attorney general.
+The Office is organized into five legal Divisions: Civil Litigation; Criminal Justice and Public Safety; Government Operations and Transactions; Health, Education, and Social Services; and the Solicitor General's Office.
+Each is headed by a Deputy Attorney General reporting directly to the Chief Deputy Attorney General, an appointee of the Attorney General.